‘There are a million ways to do your travel research, but I like to ditch the guidebooks, veer off the beaten path, and do things my own way…’

 I also watched Paris, Texas because I hadn’t seen it before and wanted to know what it was all about.
 I tuned into No Country For Old Men for the scenery, as well as to learn how to make one of those mad gun things out of a fire extinguisher.
 You never know when it might come in handy.

 It would be weird a travel blogger to say that I don’t check out travel blogs to give me some inspiration.
 And I do.
-I read a LOT while I’m preparing for my trips and I love the detail of personal experience that vary from writer to writer.
+I read a LOT while I’m preparing for my trips and I love the detail of personal experience that varies from writer to writer.
 Many blogs are written by extroverts and, although I read them, I know that a lot of the experiences really aren’t for me.
 Anywhere with crowds of people, for example.
 However, just reading background information can sway me one way or the other on a certain attraction or location.

 So, this doesn’t really help with any kind of travel research, but it does feature heavily in my USA road trip planning.